FabFalch/Blog-Preview-Card/README.md

 ## What I've Learnt Throughout The Challenge

 A small challenge like this is great for me to practise using figma to build a design.
 I've learnt a bit about :hover in CSS aswell as box-shadows.
-Tools like this will prove usefull in later projects.
+Tools like this will prove useful in later projects.